qmk/qmk_firmware/docs/flashing.md

 //#define QMK_LED E6
 //#define QMK_SPEAKER C6
 ```

 Currently we do not recommend making `QMK_ESC` the same key as the one designated for [Bootmagic Lite](feature_bootmagic.md#bootmagic-lite), as holding it down will cause the MCU to loop back and forth between entering and exiting the bootloader.

 The manufacturer and product strings are automatically pulled from `config.h`, with " Bootloader" appended to the product string.

 To generate this bootloader, use the `bootloader` target, eg. `make planck/rev4:default:bootloader`.
 To generate a production-ready .hex file (combining QMK and the bootloader), use the `production` target, eg. `make planck/rev4:default:production`.

+Compatible flashers:

+* TBD
-!> Currently, you need to either use the [python script](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp_python) in the lufa repo, or compile the [`hid_bootloader_cli`](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp) from the LUFA repo.
+  * Currently, you need to either use the [python script](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp_python) in the lufa repo, or compile the [`hid_bootloader_cli`](https://github.com/qmk/lufa/tree/master/Bootloaders/HID/HostLoaderApp) from the LUFA repo.
 Homebrew may (will) have support for this directly (via `brew install qmk/qmk/hid_bootloader_cli`)

+Flashing sequence:

+1. Enter the bootloader using any of the following methods (you only have 7 seconds to flash once it enters):
+    * Press the `RESET` keycode
+    * Press the `RESET` button on the Teensy or PCB if available
+    * short RST to GND quickly
+2. Wait for the OS to detect the device
+3. Flash a .hex file
+4. Reset the device into application mode (may be done automatically)

+### `make` Targets

+* `:qmk-hid`: Checks every 5 seconds until a DFU device is available, and then flashes the firmware.

 ## STM32/APM32 DFU